tthorntone/AdNauseam-Wiki/Manually-editing-per-site-switches.md

     switch-name: hostname state

 The switch name must be followed by a column `:`, a space, then the hostname on which the switch must apply.
 Use `*` as a hostname placeholder to indicate you want the switch to apply everywhere.
-Following is the state of the switch, which can be `on` or `off`.
+Following is the state of the switch, which can be `on` or `off` (`true` or `false` are also valid).

 When switches share a common hostname ancestor, the most specific wins.
 For example, if you have: